LarisaPk/Birdnest_back/README.md

 # Birdnest_back
-Project for the Reaktor Developer Trainee, summer 2023 application (backend)
+Project for the Reaktor Developer Trainee, summer 2023 application